This post may contain affiliate links.

 FAQs

 Yes!
-Where do I start with how much goodness is in oats?
+I am no health expert but it’s not a secret about how much goodness is in oats.
 They’re rich in fibre, protein, antioxidants, vitamins and minerals.

 They help protect against heart disease and diabetes, reduce cholesterol, improve insulin sensitivity, lower blood sugar and help metabolism.
 They’re also filling, so reduce the likelihood of unhealthy snacking.